unikubehq/cli/docs/development.rst

 =======================
 Developing with Unikube
 =======================
-Unikube does not simply give you the possibility to setup and run a local Kubernetes cluster.
+Unikube does not simply give you the possibility to set up and run a local Kubernetes cluster.
 It aims to be an application development system.
 Unikube developers are able to write code directly within a Kubernetes environment without the need to take care of any Kubernetes aspects.